ARTICLE I - NAME

 V, section E requirements, must be met for approval.

-- The HSC bylaws will be submitted by the Secretary to any
+- The Club bylaws will be submitted by the Secretary to any

 affiliated organizations, as may be required by such affiliation.